CodeJhon/CanSat-Laika/README.md

 # CanSat-Laika
-Results of the Cansat Laika project.
-This repository has been made by the team's leader Jhon Steven Pinto

-# Description
 CanSat Laika was a project developed in 2022 by the students of the Electronic Instrumentation course from Universidad Industrial de Santander.

 # Function